chinamike65/hugo-tuolesi/content/book3/book3en.md

 In the next life, if you want to become a great god in the world like the King of Great Freedom, you can also do it with this body.

-A person who is full of leisure can sow the causes that bring about these results.
+A person who is full of freedom and endowments can sow the causes that bring about these results.

-(2) After obtaining a human body full of leisure, you can be reborn in any pure land.
-After obtaining a human body full of leisure, if you want to be reborn in the Western Paradise of Ultimate Bliss or the pure land of other Buddhas and Bodhisattvas in the next life, you can do it.
+(2) After obtaining a precious human body full of the freedoms, you can be reborn in any pure land.

+After obtaining a precious human body full of the freedoms, if you want to be reborn in the Western Paradise of Ultimate Bliss or the pure land of other Buddhas and Bodhisattvas in the next life, you can do it.

-If you want to be reborn in the Western Paradise of Ultimate Bliss, as long as you recite Amitabha Buddha more often, visualize the Paradise of Ultimate Bliss more, make more vows, make good blessings, and then return the blessings to the Paradise of Ultimate Bliss, and you can be reborn in the Paradise of Ultimate Bliss in the next life.
+If you want to be reborn in the Western Paradise of Ultimate Bliss, as long as you recite the name Amitabha Buddha more often, visualize the Paradise of Ultimate Bliss more, make more vows, make good blessings, and then dedicate the blessings to the Paradise of Ultimate Bliss, you can be reborn in the Paradise of Ultimate Bliss in the next life.

-If you want to be reborn in the dakini pure land and other pure land, you can also.
+If you want to be reborn in the dakini pure land or other pure lands, you can also do this.

-(3) After attaining a human body full of leisure time, one can liberate and become a Buddha.
-After obtaining a human body full of leisure time, not only can one be reborn in the Pure Land, but if one wants to be liberated in this life, or become a Buddha immediately, one can do it.
+(3) After attaining a precious human body full of the freedoms, one can liberate and become a Buddha.

+After obtaining a a precious human body full of the freedoms, not only can one be reborn in the Pure Land.
+If one wants to be liberated in this lifetime, or become a Buddha immediately, one can do it.

-Therefore, the human body full of leisure is the most precious human body.
+Therefore, the a precious human body full of the freedoms is the most precious human body.

 If you don't practice and make good use of such a human body, it's a huge waste.

-In the Treatise on Entering Bodhisattva Actions, it says:
+In the "Guide to the Bodhisattva's Way of Life", it says:

 186

-If you don't take advantage of this to practice good deeds, you will not be more miscalculated than this, and there will be nothing more stupid than this.
+If you don't take advantage of this to practice good deeds,

+you will not be more miscalculated than this,

+and there will be nothing more stupid than this.

-To have a good body is to fill the human body with leisure.
+To have a good body is to fill the human body with freedoms and endowments.

-That is to say, if you don't earnestly practice good deeds after you get a life full of people, it will be the most stupid, the most miscalculated, and the biggest loss.
+That is to say, if you don't earnestly perform good deeds after you obtain a precious human life, it will be the most stupid, the greatest mistake, and the biggest loss.

-(4) Compared with being born in the Land of Ultimate Bliss, a person who is full of leisure can quickly become a Buddha.
-My great teacher, Gazang Qusong, said: "It is more difficult to obtain a human body of full leisure than to be born in the world of Ultimate Bliss.
-In terms of value, being born in the world of bliss is the most precious and precious thing compared to being born in this world and obtaining a human body of leisure!”
+(4) Compared with being born in the Land of Ultimate Bliss, a person with precious human life can quickly become a Buddha.

+My great teacher, Gazang Qusong, said: "It is more difficult to obtain a precious human life full of freedom than to be born in the world of Ultimate Bliss.

+In terms of value, obtaining a precious human life full of freedom is far better than being born in the pure land of bliss !”

-why?
-Because even if you are born in the Land of Ultimate Bliss, becoming a Buddha is still very difficult and the time is very long.
+Why?
+Because even if you are born in the Land of Ultimate Bliss, becoming a Buddha will still be very difficult and the time still very long.

-In the Land of Ultimate Bliss, first Amitabha Buddha is the master, and after Amitabha has lived in the world for countless kalpas, Avalokitesvara Bodhisattva is the master of Ultimate Bliss, and then it is Mahasattva Bodhisattva.
+In the Land of Ultimate Bliss, first Amitabha Buddha was the master, and after Amitabha had lived in the world for countless kalpas, Avalokitesvara Bodhisattva became the master of Ultimate Bliss, and then it was Mahasattva Bodhisattva.

-When Amitabha was the master, some people lived in the Land of Ultimate Bliss and experienced countless kalpas, but Dharmailed to become a Buddha; when Avalokitesvara was the master, they went through countless kalpas and still Dharmailed to become a Buddha; In the time of the world, after going through countless kalpas, one can become a Buddha.
+When Amitabha was the master, some people lived in the Land of Ultimate Bliss and experienced countless kalpas, but failed to become a Buddha; when Avalokitesvara was the master, they went through countless kalpas and still failed to become a Buddha; In the time of the world, after going through countless kalpas, one can become a Buddha.

 187

-Because even though there is no suffering in the Land of Ultimate Bliss, and you have never even heard the name of suffering, you are very happy and will not turn back.
+Because even though there is no suffering in the Land of Ultimate Bliss, and suffering is unheard of, you are very happy and will not turn back.

-But just because there is no disobedience, the accumulation of merit will be very slow.
+But just because there is no suffering, the accumulation of merit will be very slow.

-Despite daily practice, becoming a Buddha is still very slow and difficult, so the Bodhisattvas of Ultimate Bliss made a vow: "I want to be born in a Saha world, get a human body full of leisure, and become a Buddha quickly."
+Despite daily practice, becoming a Buddha is still a very slow and difficult process, so the Bodhisattvas of Ultimate Bliss made a vow: "I want to be born in a Saha world, get a precious human body full of freedom, and become a Buddha quickly."

-In the Saha world, after obtaining a man of leisure, if he is a Vajra disciple with the best foundation, he can become a Buddha in three years and three and a half months; an ordinary person with a lesser foundation can become a Buddha in seven years, or twelve years, or This becomes a Buddha.
+In the Saha world, after obtaining a precious human body full of freedom, if he is a Vajra disciple with the best foundation, he can become a Buddha in three years, three and a half months; an ordinary person with a lesser foundation can become a Buddha in seven years, or twelve years, or at least become a Buddha in this lifetime.

-A day in the world of bliss is equivalent to hundreds of years in our world.
-We can become Buddhas after practicing in the Saha world for more than ten years, which may be equivalent to half a day or an hour or two in the world of bliss.
-Therefore, the bodhisattvas of the blissful world They all vowed to be born in the Saha world, because the human body is too precious and rare.
+A day in the pure land of bliss is equivalent to hundreds of years in our world.
+We can become Buddhas after practicing in the Saha world for more than ten years, which may be equivalent to half a day or an hour or two in the pure land of bliss.
+Therefore, the bodhisattvas of the blissful world all vowed to be born in the Saha world, because the human body is too precious and rare.

-(5) Compared with being born in the Land of Ultimate Bliss, a person who is full of leisure is very, very precious.
+(5) Compared with being born in the Land of Ultimate Bliss, a human body full of freedom is very, very precious.

-why?
-One of the reasons is that after learning Buddhism in this human body, the merits arising from the purity of the precepts are very Dharmast, and the blessings obtained are also great.
+Why?
+One of the reasons is that after learning Buddhism in this human body, the merits arising from the purity of the precepts are very fast, and the blessings obtained are also great.

 188

-Especially in the Saha world, when people's troubles are getting bigger and bigger, even if a precept is pure, the blessings will be huge.
+Especially in the Saha world, when people's troubles are growing greater and greater, even if one precept is pure, the blessings will be huge.

-At the end of the spread of Buddhism in India, the blessings of sentient beings decreased, and in the end, there were no more blessings, and the Dharma gradually disappeared.
+At the time of the ending of the spread of Buddhism in India, the blessings of sentient beings decreased, and in the end, there were no more blessings, and the Dharma gradually disappeared.

 After the Buddha Dharma disappeared in India, the Han and Tibetan areas of China continued to promote the Dharma.

 The Buddhist teachings in these areas have also been destroyed several times.
-In the Han region, the three martial arts destroyed the Buddha in a week, and in the Tibetan region, Langdama destroyed the Buddha in the pre-prosperous period.
+In the Han region, the three warring states destroyed the Buddha in a week, and in the Tibetan region, Langdarma destroyed the Buddha in the period prior to its revival.

-Every time the Dharma is destroyed, the blessings that practitioners receive from keeping the precepts cleanly increase a lot more than before.
+Every time the Dharma is destroyed, the blessings that practitioners acquire by keeping the precepts cleanly increase a lot more than before.

-When the Buddha's Dharma was not destroyed, a bhikkhu in the Land of Ultimate Bliss purifying and practising more than 250 precepts for a hundred years would obtain the same blessings as a bhikkhu in a Saha world who kept the precepts for a day and night in the end of the Dharma era.
+In times when the Buddha's Dharma has not been destroyed, a bhikkhu in the Land of Ultimate Bliss purifying and practising more than 250 precepts for a hundred years would obtain the same blessings as a bhikkhu in a Saha world who kept the precepts for a day and night in times of the ending of the Dharma.

 Before the Buddha Dharma was destroyed, keeping all the precepts pure and keeping the precepts for a hundred years, and keeping the precepts pure for one day and night after the Buddha Dharma was destroyed, the reward is the same.

 This is because the magnitude of the merit of keeping the precepts is related to the difficulty of keeping the precepts.

-The more difficult it is to keep the precepts, the greater the merit of being able to keep the precepts cleanly; the smaller the difficulty, the smaller the merit.
+The more difficult it is to keep the precepts, the greater the merit of being able to keep the precepts pure; the lower the difficulty, the smaller the merit.

-It is very easy for monks in Elysium to keep the precepts.
+It is very easy for monks in a Pure Land to keep the precepts.

 Because there is no suffering in the Land of Ultimate Bliss, there are no obstacles to keeping the precepts, and the precepts will naturally be pure;